Jan 09, 2025 ArticlesCurrency Accounts

 So to summarise, a bank account is probably exactly what you already knew it to be, whereas a multi-currency account is more like a pre-paid credit facility where your money is held safely by an EMI in trust for you so it’s always available for your transactions.

 These are piggy banks.
 In a way they represent your MCA's at an EMI.
-You put your money in, it's safe and you get out exactly the same amount you put in.
+You put your money in, it's safe, and you get out exactly the same amount that you put in.

 But my MCA has an IBAN - isn't that a banking thing?